dbennett63/watson-demo/README.md

    10. Navigate in the command line to where you downloaded personalityCurl.sh in step 2 - if you're using bash (Linux/Mac) you may need to execute command `chmod –x personalityCurl.sh`
    11. Execute the following command to test:
    `./personalityCurl.sh "username-from-step-8" "password-from-step-8" "../data/sample-text.txt"`
+   12. Validate output file output-datetimestamp.json is generated in execution folder.
+This contains json of the personality analysis results.
 ## Usage
   Simple curl command in /script/ to hit Watson personality service API with a given username, password, and file.
+Outputs response json to execution directory in file "output-<datetimestamp>.json"
    `./personalityCurl.sh "username-from-step-8" "password-from-step-8" "path-to-text-file.txt"`